-- (i) In respect of its Property, Plant and Equipment - a.
+(i) In respect of its Property, Plant and Equipment

+- a.
 (A) The Company has maintained proper records showing full particulars including quantitative details and situation of Property, Plant and Equipment; - (B) The Company has maintained proper records showing full particulars of intangible assets. - b.
 Property, Plant and Equipment have been physically verified by the management during the year and in our opinion the frequency of verification is reasonable having regard to the size of the company and the nature of its assets.
 No material discrepancies were noticed on such verification. - c.
 According to the information and explanations given to us and on the basis of our examination of the records of the Company, the company does not own any immovable properties (other than properties where the company is the lessee and the lease agreements are duly executed in favour of the lessee).
 Therefore, the provisions of clause (i) (c) of paragraph 3 of the order is not applicable to the company. - d.
 The company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets or both during the year.
 Therefore, the provisions of Clause (i)(d) of paragraph 3 of the order are not applicable to the Company. - e.
 No proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder.
-Therefore, the provisions of Clause (i)(e) of paragraph 3 of the order are not applicable to the Company; - (ii) (a) The company is engaged in providing services and does not maintain inventory.
-Therefore, the provisions of Clause (ii)(a) of paragraph 3 of the order are not applicable to the Company; - (b) The company has not been sanctioned working capital limits in excess of five crore rupees during any part of the year.
-Therefore, the provisions of Clause (ii)(b) of paragraph 3 of the order are not applicable to the Company; - (iii) During the year the company has not made any investments and has not provided any guarantee or security; has not granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties.
+Therefore, the provisions of Clause (i) (e) of paragraph 3 of the order are not applicable to the Company; - (ii) (a) The company is engaged in providing services and does not maintain inventory.
+Therefore, the provisions of Clause (ii)(a) of paragraph 3 of the order are not applicable to the Company; - (b) The company has been sanctioned working capital limits in excess of five crore rupees from a bank on the basis of security of current assets during the year.
+The quarterly statement filed by the company with such bank is in agreement with the books of account of the company except that there is small difference in amount of Sundry Creditors due to provisions made at the time of finalization of accounts. - (iii) During the year the company has not made any investments and has not provided any guarantee or security; has not granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties.
 Therefore, the provisions of Clause (a) to (f) of paragraph 3 (iii) of the order are not applicable to the Company. - (iv) In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of section 185 and 186 of the Act, with respect to the loans and investments made. - (v) In our opinion and according to the information and explanations given to us, the company has not accepted deposit or amounts which are deemed to be deposits within the meaning of the provisions of sections 73 to 76 or any other relevant provisions of the Co.
 Act, 2013 and the Companies (Acceptance of Deposits) Rules, framed there under.
 According to the information and explanations given to us no order has been passed by the Company Law Board, or National Company Law Tribunal or Reserve bank of India or any court or any other tribunal. - (vi) As informed to us, the Central Government has not prescribed the maintenance of cost records under section 148(1) of the Companies Act, 2013.
 Therefore, the provisions of clause (vi) of paragraph 3 of the order are not applicable to Company.